jrastit/surrogeth/surrogethd/README.md

 ### Running for Production Deployment

-First, make sure you've set up a proper `.env` file.
+First, make sure you've set up a proper `local-dev.yaml` file.

 The relayer is deployed as a single Docker container.
 To start, check out the [Docker docs](https://docs.docker.com) and install Docker.